dewyze/dato_dast/README.md

 ### `structure`

-The most powerful part of `MiddlemanDatoDast` is the `structure` tools for rendering blocks.
+The most powerful part of `DatoDast` is the `structure` tools for rendering blocks.

 The `structure` configuration can be used on nested blocks or relationships to construct multiple tags.